takeshiyoshida76-cell/takeshiyoshida76/README.md

-# takeshiyoshida76 のポートフォリオ
+## takeshiyoshida76's Portfolio
-このリポジトリは、個人的な開発プロジェクトとして作成したコード、および技術的なドキュメントをまとめたものです。
+This repository is a collection of code and technical documentation created for personal development projects.
-- `src/` フォルダには、Pythonや VBScript などで作成されたコードが格納されています。
+- The `src/` folder contains code written in Python, VBScript, etc.
-- `docs/` フォルダには、プロジェクトの設計に関するドキュメントが格納されています。
+- The `docs/` folder contains documentation related to the project's design.

 ## License
 MIT License ([LICENSE](LICENSE)).